lkodinsson/MARS/Fantasy/Skills.md

 ### Air

 Power over air allows you to control the wind itself.
 Lifting and moving objects become as easy to you as the wind can carry a leaf or feather.
-Sound and eletricity are also associated with air.
+Sound and electricity are also associated with air.

 ### Earth